-If you have a pixie cut that’s higher than your ears, it’s going to be a lot harder to use a curling iron on it, including an automatic curling iron.
+If you have a pixie cut that’s higher than your ears, it’s going to be a lot harder to use a curling iron or wand on it, including an automatic curling iron.
 But don’t think that you can’t style your hair!
 There are tons of options that range from cute to totally badass if you’ve got an extra-short pixie cut.
-Check out this awesome compilation.

 Pick The Right Curling Iron For Short Hair

 If you’ve ever used a curling iron or flat iron on your hair before, it was most likely for longer hair (shoulder-length or longer).
 However, you’re going to need to use a different size curling iron for short hair than you would with long hair.

 Curling irons designed to be used on long hair tend to have wider and longer barrels designed to allow you to wrap long, thick locks of hair around the barrel multiple times.
 This makes for a quicker styling process.

 While you can certainly try to use a larger curling iron on your short hair, it’s probably going to be more of a challenge than you expect.